WE CREATE THE FUTURE OF PUMA

 I am Cathy Hur and I love the PUMA brand so much.
 As manager of the local Merchandising production team at PUMA Korea, I help to develop local apparel and accessories for our franchise and wholesale channels.

-In my observation it seems to be same with human energy.
-When I was starting out at other company, I had no idea how to balance my work and life.
-I only focused on achieving my tasks within the deadline and always being at my desk.
+When describing my experience at PUMA I always use the same observation: Human energy seems to be similar to a mobile phone battery.
+When we use it too much it runs down and needs to be recharged.
+In the past, as an employee at another company, I was young and inexperienced and had no idea how to balance my work and life.
+I focused all my energy on achieving my tasks within the deadline and always being at my desk.
 I did nothing but work until everything was complete.
-As a result I was always exhausted and always felt like “my battery” was running low.
-Often I didn't have enough energy to do all things that need to be done in life outside the office - simple things like shopping and paying bills, exercising, cleaning, educating myself about something new or even socializing.
+As a result, I was always exhausted and always felt like “my battery” was running low.
+Often, I didn't have enough energy to do all things that need to be done in my life outside the office - simple things like shopping and paying bills, exercising, cleaning, educating myself about something new or even socializing.

-The reason is that in Korea flexibility in the work place is unusual.
-There is a great deal of pressure to focus on tasks and deadlines and there is not a lot of focus on a balance between work and outside life.
-Because hierarchy is important in our office culture people sometimes feel uncomfortable leaving before the boss leaves.
+In most offices there is a great deal of pressure to focus on tasks and deadlines and there is very little focus on a work life balance.
+In most office cultures hierarchy is important and people feel uncomfortable leaving before the boss leaves.
 This makes it difficult to plan extra-curricular activities for after work hours.